gicentre/litvis/documents/tutorials/introduction/intro1.md

 provides a fenced block of code between a pair of ` ``` ` lines where `elm` indicates the code will be written in the [elm language](http://elm-lang.org) and the `{l=hidden}` prevents this particular block of code from being displayed in the formatted output pane.
 The code itself just imports the module `VegaLite` from [elm-vegalite](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/) so we can use it later on in the litvis document.

-The header and hidden import code block are commonly used at the start of litvis documents to set things up nicely, so can usually just be copied from from one document to the next.
+The header and hidden import code block are commonly used at the start of litvis documents to set things up nicely, so can usually just be copied from one document to the next.

 Below the header the remains of the document can mix standard markdown text (e.g. _The top 5 programming languages..._) with fenced code blocks.
 In our first example, a function we've called `helloLitvis` creates a visualization specification that defines a simple data table comprising two columns (`language` and `rating`) each of 5 rows, and then encodes the data in the `language` column as horizontal (`X`) position and the `rating` value as vertical (`Y`) position.
 Additionally, `language` data are sorted by `rating` from high to low before positioning them (using the [pSort function](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#pSort)) before rendering the data as a collection of `bar` marks to produce a simple bar chart.

-You can learn more about the elm language and specifying visualizations in the other [litvis tutorials](../README.md), but here we wil focus on constructing litvis documents.
+You can learn more about the elm language and specifying visualizations in the other [litvis tutorials](../README.md), but here we will focus on constructing litvis documents.

 Notice that `helloLitvis` is defined within a fenced block starting with ` ```elm {v} `.
 The `v` indicates we wish to render the result of the specification as a visualization in the formatted output.